diku-dk/futhark-website/blog/2020-05-03-higher-order-parallel-programming.rst

 Ultimately, in these models, all you have available as a programmer is a large set of builtin array operations.
 If you want your own code to be efficient, in must be expressible in terms of these primitives.
-In some cases, they are insufficiently flexible.
+In some cases they are insufficiently flexible.
 In particular, it is tricky to define bulk operations that require per-element control flow.